Masaji Hiramatsu

 Masaji Hiramatsu (平松 政次, Hiramatsu Masaji) is a Japanese former professional baseball pitcher in Nippon Professional Baseball (NPB).
 He played for the Taiyo Whales / Yokohama Taiyo Whales from 1967 to 1984.
 He won the Eiji Sawamura Award in 1970.
+In his career, he had 2,045 strikeouts (in 3,360.2 innings), which is currently 22nd among all NPB players in history.
+He was inducted into the Japanese Baseball Hall of Fame in 2017.